SebastianS85/CAN-FD-TEST/README.md

 1.  **Bridge Mode (P0 ON):**
     Passes CAN frames bidirectionally between CAN 1 and CAN 2.
 The OLED displays bridging statistics.
 The network and SD card are disabled to maximize routing speed.
+    Optionally, a remote PC can enable **Bridge Frame Replace** (demo feature, disabled by default): frames routed from CAN 1 to CAN 2 can be fully substituted with a custom ID/DLC/data, either for every frame or only for frames matching a chosen original ID.
+Configured live over the TCP control port (see below).
 2.  **SD Logger Mode (P1 ON):**
     Logs all CAN traffic from both nodes to a raw `.bin` file on the SD card.
 The filename is generated using the DS3231MZ RTC (e.g., `log_20260829_174959.bin`).
     **Safe Eject:** Pressing the button on GPIO28 flushes the remaining buffer, cleanly unmounts the FAT filesystem, and shows "Safe to remove!" on the OLED.